• Share this on:

 Contaminant control in canned beans

-Under European regulations, contaminants such as aflatoxins and lead, as well as microorganisms such as Salmonella, E. coli, and Listeria monocytogenes, must be absent or fall below set limits.
+Under European regulations, contaminants such as aflatoxins and lead, as well as microorganisms such as Salmonella, E. coli, and Listeria monocytogenes, must be absent or below certain limits.
+EU Regulation 2023/915 sets maximum levels for lead, cadmium and inorganic tin in food.
 For example, the allowable limit of lead contamination in pulse crops is 0.20 mg/kg wet weight.

 Pesticide residues